tynanenglert/spotify_project/README.md

 Spotify listening data was sourced directly from Spotify.
 Geographic data was sourced from IPApi (https://ipapi.co/)

-Raw data is included, but due to file size, prepared datasets could not be uploaded.

 ## Getting Started

 I started this process by requesting my lifetime streaming history directly from Spotify.
 This came after about a week, and was in the format of 11 JSON files.
 I inspected the files to ensure that all of the fields were consistent across files and loaded them into a combined data set.
 From there, I used the IP address information in the data to obtain location information using IPApi.
 I took the geographic information for each IP address and added it to my data set to have a geographic element.